-2.3.
+2.2.
 Maintenance

-- 2.3.1 Building maintenance is the responsibility of the owner.
-East Ayrshire Council has a statutory duty to ensure that Listed Buildings and buildings in Conservation Areas are maintained to a reasonable level.
+2.2.1 Building maintenance is the responsibility of the owner.
+East Ayrshire Council has a statutory duty to ensure that listed buildings and buildings in conservation areas are maintained to a reasonable level.
 If a building falls into a state of disrepair, the Council may take action to effect necessary repairs and recoup all costs from the owners with any admin charges added.
 The adoption of a planned approach to routine maintenance which incorporates regular inspection of exterior surfaces and structures is recommended.
 This includes roof coverings, roof structure, downpipes, rainwater gutters, external walls, windows, doors and external joinery.
-Regular inspection of these features can avoid the expense of major repairs at a later date or save a building at risk from loss. - 2.3.2 For tenement and other (listed or unlisted) flatted properties in need of repair work the Tenement Management Scheme may also apply.
-This is a statutory management scheme introduced by the Tenements (Scotland) Act 2004 for all tenements in Scotland.
-It provides a structure for the maintenance and management of tenements if this is not provided for in the title deeds and also contains default provisions on emergency repairs and the apportioning of costs.
+Regular inspection of these features can avoid the expense of major repairs at a later date or save a building at risk from loss.

-2.4.
+2.3.
 Demolition